top of page

 Suitable for: landscaping walls, boundary walls, driveway walls

-Cut height limitations: 3.0 meters
+Cut height limits: 3.0 meters

 1. Augur holes